stelzinga/MF/Management_Framework.md

 In most cases an Activity equals the Group associated to it.
 In other words, the Activity is determined by the existence of a Group of Staff performing Processes relevant to that Activity, and vice versa the Group of Staff performing those Processes reflects the Activity.
 As such, above properties of a Group can be omitted and one can refer to the Activity.
 The details for Activity and Group can thus effectively be merged.
 Groups form the link between Activities and Staff.
 Therefore, the regular review of Groups implies regular review of Staff within the Group.

 ### Roles and Responsibilities
 Once Activities have been identified and Groups have been defined, Staff need to be made aware of what is expected of them within the Group.
-This is defined through Roles & Responsibilities which formalises the Role of the Staff within a Group and the Responsibilities assigned to that Role through *delegating* a.k.a. *delegation*.
+This is defined through Roles & Responsibilities which formalise the Role of the Staff within a Group and the Responsibilities assigned to that Role through *delegating* a.k.a. *delegation*.
 Roles & Responsibilities is thus a formalised structure composed of:
 - Delegating
 - Roles
 - Responsibilities